rburrito/payloadgenerator/README.md

 * Type: Staged or Stageless
 * Format: exe, raw, pl, rb, c, elf
 * Name of your generated payload file
+* Includes an encoding option to evade antivirus detection.